apache/oodt/deployment/docker/README.md

-# OODT-docker
+# OODT Docker

-Automatic RADIX build for Apache OODT
+Automated RADIX build on Docker for Apache OODT

 ## Usage

-You should edit docker file replacing the parameters below with whatever you want before build the image.
+You should edit docker file replacing the parameters below with values you desire before building this image.

 1. The groupId is a place to specify your company's namespace.
     ```dockerfile